 Agile mindset is one of the many terms in the Agile world that a lot of us probably understand differently.
-Despite the various interpretations, there is a consensus that an agile mindset embraces iteration, collaboration, proactiveness, and change.
-It prioritizes customer value and favors constant learning through experiments.
+Despite the various interpretations, there is a consensus that an Agile mindset is characterized by:

 By definition, a mindset is “a person’s way of thinking and opinions.”

 Therefore, an Agile mindset is this internal predisposition that shifts your behavior, so collaboration, iterative execution, customer value, and experimentation become natural first choices.
 Once you switch to Agile thinking, you are on your true path to agility and into the infinite game of continuously adapting and advancing.